SciTools/cartopy/docs/source/tutorials/using_the_shapereader.rst

-.. _cartopy_developer_interfaces:
+.. _using_the_shapereader:

 Using the cartopy shapereader
 =============================

-Cartopy provides an object oriented shapefile reader based on top of the pyshp module to provide easy, programmatic, access to standard vector datasets.
+Cartopy provides an object oriented shapefile reader based on top of the `pyshp <http://code.google.com/p/pyshp/>`_ module to provide easy, programmatic, access to standard vector datasets.

 .. currentmodule:: cartopy.io.shapereader